cloudFPGA/.github/profile/README.md

 with the FPGA research community around the world.
 If you want to experiment or start working with such a cluster of network-attached FPGAs, please get in touch with us.

-The cloudFPFA documentation is available as **GitHub** Pages at: https://cloudfpga.github.io/Doc/
+The cloudFPGA documentation is available as **GitHub** Pages at: https://cloudfpga.github.io/Doc/